andreasonny83/serverless-image-rendering/README.md

 ## Optional requisites

-This project is making use of Serverless and Docker.
+This project is making use of Serverless.
-They are both optionals however Docker will be required for deploying your local code to Lambda if you are not running this project from a Linux machine.
+It is optional, however it will be required for deploying your local code to Lambda.
-Read the [Docker](#docker) section to know more about.

 ### Installation